Financial-Times/n-auto-logger/README.md

 # n-event-logger
-log all your API service calls with a single line of code
+log all your API service calls and function calls with a single line of code

 ### enhance a single API service call